magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/db-schema.md

 * InstallData and InstallSchema scripts, which are executed on a clean (empty) database
 * UpgradeData and UpgradeSchema incremental scripts, which supplement an existing Magento database
-* Recurring scripts, which are executed each time you install or upgrade Magento.
+* Recurring scripts, which are executed each time you install or upgrade Magento

 Each script iteratively adds changes.
 During the installation process, Magento applies only those changes that have not been applied yet.
 For example, if you have Magento 2.1.8 installed and the latest version is 2.1.11, then the upgrade scripts for
 2.1.9, 2.1.10, and 2.1.11 will be applied, in order, when you upgrade to 2.1.11.
 That procedure is called _migration setup_ or _migration scripts_.